Topological sensing of superfluid rotation using non-Hermitian optical dimers: Topological sensing

 \item \textbf{Topological decision:} After one full loop ($\theta=2\pi$) the control parameters return to their initial values.
 A measurement of $T_b(\delta)$ once more allows one to extract the final resonance frequencies along the two branches, $\Omega_A(2\pi)$ and $\Omega_B(2\pi)$.
 Comparing $\Omega_{A,B}(0)$ with $\Omega_{A,B}(2\pi)$ can have two outcomes: (a) either $\Omega_A(2\pi)$ is the continuation of $\Omega_A(0)$ and $\Omega_B(2\pi)$ is the continuation of $\Omega_B(0)$ (no permutation of the branches), or (b) $\Omega_A(2\pi)$ is the continuation of $\Omega_B(0)$ and $\Omega_B(2\pi)$ is the continuation of $\Omega_A(0)$ (the branches are interchanged).
 If the branches remain unchanged, one can assign the digital outcome $\mathcal{Z} = 0$, indicating that the loop $C$ did not encircle the exceptional point, while if the branches are interchanged, one assigns $\mathcal{Z} = 1$, indicating that the loop $C$ did encircle the exceptional point. \end{enumerate}

 It may be emphasized that in this protocol, the loop $C$ is traversed in a quasi-static (slow) manner, i.e., at each angle $\theta_k$, the system is allowed to attain a steady state and the transmission spectrum $T_b(\delta)$ is then measured.
-This sequence of static measurements realizes an encircling of the exceptional point in parameter space without relying on non-adiabatic dynamical evolution along the loop.
-The observed permutation or non-permutation of the eigenvalue branches is therefore a robust topological property of the stationary spectrum, rather than a dynamical consequence.
+This sequence of static measurements realizes an encircling of the exceptional point in parameter space without relying on nonadiabatic dynamical evolution along the loop.
+The observed permutation or nonpermutation of the eigenvalue branches is therefore a robust topological property of the stationary spectrum, rather than a dynamical consequence.

-Since the loop $C$ was designed such that the exceptional point lies inside $C$ for $\omega_c>\omega_c^\star$ and outside for $\omega_c<\omega_c^\star$, then $\mathcal{Z}=1$ implies $\omega_c>\omega_c^\star$ while $\mathcal{Z}=0$ implies $\omega_c<\omega_c^\star$.
-A single encircling experiment thus realizes a digital comparator for $\omega_c$ with threshold $\omega_c^\star$.
-The same procedure works for sensing $\omega_d$, and in fact, for a given $\ell$ determines whether $L_p$ is above or below a given threshold $L_p^*$.
-Because the outcome is a binary topological property, i.e., swap or no swap of the supermodes, rather than a small continuous variation of the eigenvalues, the scheme is robust against noise in the system parameters, as long as such perturbations do not move the exceptional point across the loop boundary.
-This stands in contrast to continuous exceptional-point-based sensing, where the same mechanism that enhances the signal also enhances the impact of noise near the exceptional point \cite{Wiersig_2020,Lau_2018}.
+Since the loop $C$ was designed such that the exceptional point lies inside $C$ for $\omega_c>\omega_c^*$ and outside for $\omega_c<\omega_c^*$, $\mathcal{Z}=1$ implies $\omega_c>\omega_c^*$ while $\mathcal{Z}=0$ implies $\omega_c<\omega_c^*$.
+A single encircling experiment thus realizes a digital comparator for $\omega_c$ with threshold $\omega_c^*$.
+The same procedure works for sensing $\omega_d$ and, in fact, for a given $\ell$ determines whether $L_p$ is above or below a given threshold $L_p^*$.
+Because the outcome is a binary topological property, i.e., swap or no swap of the supermodes, the scheme is robust against small parameter perturbations that do not move the exceptional point across the loop boundary or compromise branch resolvability.
+This stands in contrast to continuous exceptional-point-based sensing, where the same mechanism that enhances the signal also enhances the impact of noise near the exceptional point \cite{Wiersig_2020,Lau_2018,Langbein_2018}.